CoordiFi/CoordiFi/README.md

 - **OpenZeppelin** - For secure smart contract libraries
 - **Foundry** - For powerful development tooling
 - **Ethereum Foundation** - For the Sepolia testnet
+- **ENS** - For human-readable Ethereum addresses and improved on-chain UX

 Built with ❤️ by Team **[The Arths]**: